geajack/gdxc/README.md

 ![dfdf](docs/video1.gif) ![](docs/video2.gif)

-*State of the project on day 1 versus now (September 4th, after four turns)*
+*State of the project on day one versus now (September 4th, after four turns)*

 This is a game design [exquisite corpse](https://en.wikipedia.org/wiki/Exquisite_corpse).
 You should download this code, add a game mechanic or some other small change or improvement, and submit it.
 This project uses C and the Raylib library.